FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 3. Drag the Join node onto the canvas.
 Set the mode to manual, with the option to create `msg.payload` using the values of `msg.topic` as keys.
 Set the count to 3 and ensure that the interval for all of the Inject nodes triggering data retrieval is the same.
 This ensures that the data is collected and aggregated correctly at the same time.
 4. Connect the output of the OPC UA client node (which retrieves the data) to the input of the Change node.
 For example, if I have set the Change node for the 'cycle-time' data property, connect it to the OPC UA client node that retrieves this data.
-5. Connect the output of the change node to the input of join node.
+5. Connect the output of the change node to the input of the join node.
 6. Repeat this process for all of your data properties.

 ### Sending Data to the MQTT Broker